travismacdonald/TrainingMode-CommunityEdition/README.md

 ## How to make changes:
 - If you want to alter an event (Easy):
     - The training lab, lcancel, ledgedash, and wavedash events are written in c.
 This makes them much easier to modify than the other events.
-Poke around in their source in `patch/events/`.
+Poke around in their source in `src/`.
     - The other events are written in assembly.
 This will be harder to modify than the other events.
 Prefer making a new event.
 - If you want to make a new event (Hard):
-    - Add a directory to the `patch/events/` and follow the structure of the other events.
+    - Add a file and header to the `src/` and follow the structure of the other events.
     - The dat file is a little tricky to create.
 However, most events won't need many assets.
 You can get away without having a dat file.
 If you just want to use menu backgrounds, you can import the dat file from the ledgedash event.
 If you do want to create a new dat file, use [HSDRaw](https://github.com/Ploaj/HSDLib).
     - Add the required compilation steps in `Makefile` and `build_windows.bat`.
 Follow the same structure as the other events.
 Be sure to use the evFunction mode.
     - Implement the `Event_Init`, `Event_Update`, `Event_Think` methods and `Event_Menu` pointer.
 Poke around the other events to figure out how the data flows.